tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/8_Front-End Developer Capstone/README.md

 ### 1.Project info

-- Video_Introduction to the course
+- 1.1_Video_Introduction to the course
-- 1.1_Reading_Course syllabus
+- 1.2_Reading_Course syllabus
 - Meet and greet
-- Reading_How to be successful in this course
+- 1.3_Reading_How to be successful in this course
-- Reading_Checking your development environment
+- 1.4_Reading_Checking your development environment
 - Reading_Additional resources

 ### 2.Setting up the project

-- Video_Setting up the project
+- 2.1_Video_Setting up the project
-- Reading_Recap: Version control
+- 2.2_Reading_Recap: Version control
-- Reading_Exercise: Setting up the repository
+- 2.3_Reading_Exercise: Setting up the repository
 - Readiness check: Did you set up the Git repository?
-- Reading_Recap: React set up
+- 2.4_Reading_Recap: React set up
-- Reading_Exercise: Setting up the React project
+- 2.5_Reading_Exercise: Setting up the React project
 - Readiness check: Did you set up the React project?
 - Readiness check: Did you push your commits?
 - Knowledge check: Setting up the project